DanaYachini/DanaYachini/README.md

 - 👋 Hi, I’m @DanaYachini
-- 👀 I’m interested in python
+- 👀 I’m interested in python, NLP
-- 🌱 I’m currently learning Digital sciences for hi-Tech and Linguistics at TAU University.
+- 🌱 I’m currently graduating Digital sciences for hi-Tech and Linguistics at TAU University.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me DanaYachini@gmail.com

 <!---